ivan-ust402/store-landing-page-example-1/README.md

-# online store landing page example
+# This is online store landing page example.
-## technologies used: html5 css3
+# Technologies used: html5, css3